By Lylas G. Mogk, M.D.

 Dry Macular Degeneration

 The dry (atrophic) type affects approximately 80-90% of individuals with AMD.
-Its cause is unknown, it tends to progress more slowly than the wet type, and there is not—as of yet—an approved treatment or cure.
+The dry AMD tends to progress more slowly than the wet type, and there is not—as of yet—an approved treatment or cure.
 In dry age-related macular degeneration, small white or yellowish deposits, called drusen, form on the retina, beneath the macula, causing it to deteriorate or degenerate over time.

 You can read more at What Treatments Are Available for Dry Macular Degeneration?